 What is a restaurant floor plan?

-A restaurant floor plan is a blueprint that maps out your entire restaurant layout.
-It shows the distance and relationship between rooms, tables, service and waiting areas, payment stations, bar and more.
+A restaurant floor plan maps out your entire restaurant’s layout.
+It shows the distance and relationship between rooms, tables, service and waiting areas, payment stations and more.
 They also show where fixtures like water heaters, doors, electrical outlets and furnaces are located.

 Why do restaurants need a floor plan?